 - In SWAT 4 at least this happens sometimes, though there is no button to drop your own weapon, and as a police officer that would be a stupid move anyway.
 It's entirely possible to shoot the suspect, but that is risky.

 - And, of course, if you have to shoot the suspect, you didn't do something right (it's always possible to get every suspect to surrender).

 - Just screw that and use only non-lethal weaponry.
 If the suspect is fleeing, he won't get far, if he takes to long to drop his gun, just shoot him just in case, and even if you hit a civilian, that's no problem!

 - Shih-na takes Kay Faraday hostage after being discovered in Ace Attorney Investigations.
-Cue a double Crowning Moment of Awesome, as Detective Badd appears behind Shih-na with a gun to her head followed by Lang jumping in between them and grabbing Shih-na's gun arm, taking Badd's bullet to the leg in the process.
+Cue Detective Badd appears behind Shih-na with a gun to her head followed by Lang jumping in between them and grabbing Shih-na's gun arm, taking Badd's bullet to the leg in the process.